13 Creepy & Kooky Facts About ‘The Addams Family’

 Everett Collection

 Her middle name is Friday!
-In the comic strip, the family didn’t really have any specific names.
-When the show was in the works, Charles Addams, the creator, and the producers came up with names for everyone in the family.
+In the comic strip, the characters didn’t have any specific names.
+But when the show was in the works, creator Charles Addams and the producers came up with names for everyone in the family.
 Another odd fact is that Gomez was almost named Repelli.
 Can you imagine?

-‘The Addams Family’ home would have never worked in color
+3The Addams Family home would have never worked in color

 Everett Collection

-The show was rightfully filmed in black and white and was perfect for the vibe of the show.
+The show was rightfully filmed in black and white, which was perfect for the vibe of the show.
 Turns out, the walls of the home they filmed in were actually bright pink!
-That would not have worked but it looks perfectly spooky in black and white.
+Not very eerie in color, but the place looks perfectly spooky in black and white.

 ADDAMS FAMILY, John Astin, 1964 - 1966, television.